opencollab/arpack-ng/README.md

 Note: Make sure to update `CMAKE_MODULE_PATH` env variable (otheriwse, `find_package` won't find arpack-ng cmake file).

+### FAQ

+- Calling arpack's aupd methods returns `info` = -9 "Starting vector is zero.": why?

+  Residuals are null.
+Try to set `resid` to small values (for instance 1.e-6) but *not exactly* zero.
+  Residuals `resid = A*v - lamdba*v` target *exactly* the zero vector.
+  When `resid` is close enough to zero, the iterative procedure stops.

+- Say I have an estimate of an eigen value, how to give this information to arpack?

+  You need to shift of an amount of about this estimate of `lambda`.
+Grep `backTransform` in `arpackSolver.hpp` to see an example.
+  For more informations, checkout "NUMERICAL METHODS FOR LARGE EIGENVALUE PROBLEMS" by Yousef Saad: https://www-users.cse.umn.edu/~saad/eig_book_2ndEd.pdf (paragraph 4.1.2. and section 4.1.).

+- Say I have an estimate of an eigen vector, how to give this information to arpack?

+  You need to copy this eigen vector estimate in `v` (not `resid`) and set `info` to 1 before calling aupd methods.
+  The `v` vector targets a non-null vector such that `resid = 0` that is such that `A*v = lambda*v`.

 ## Using MKL instead of BLAS / LAPACK

 How to use arpack-ng with Intel MKL: